 Arkansas Game and Fish Commission (AGFC) - Education Division

-Grants of up to $300 to Arkansas public and private K-12 schools for educational field trips wetlands.
+Grants of up to $300 to Arkansas public and private K-12 schools for educational field trips to wetlands.
 This program provides students with the opportunity to see waterfowl and their habitat first-hand.
-Funds will be used to pay for transportation and lunches for a field trip to a local National Wildlife Refuge or Wildlife Management Area.
+Funding is intended to pay for transportation and lunches for a field trip to a local National Wildlife Refuge or Wildlife Management Area.

 GrantWatch ID#: 147481

 The maximum annual award for the Waterfowl Field Experience Grant is $300 per school.

 Public and private schools in Arkansas may apply through school personnel.
 Applications must be submitted by the teacher who will be the Field Experience Trip Leader.